 Specifies which local addresses can send answers from the cache.
 If allow-query-cache-on is not set, then allow-recursion-on is used if set.
 Otherwise, the default is to allow cache responses to be sent from any address.
-Note: Both allow-query-cache and allow-query-cache-on must be satisfied before a cache response can be sent; a client that is blocked by one cannot be allowed by the other.
+Note: Both allow-query-cache and all allow-recursion allow-recursion-on